AimeeJATDev/CS50xFinalProject/README.md

 * HTML: https://developer.mozilla.org/en-US/docs/Web/HTML
 * CSS: https://developer.mozilla.org/en-US/docs/Web/CSS

-### Introduction
+### Overview
-For the website, I just created a simple outline with HTML to begin with and then I added the CSS styling on top of that.
+For the website I used Flask for the backend and HTML and CSS for the frontend.
+Within the Flask code is a route for the homepage of the website, which in this case is the only page as well.
+In that route is an index function which is run when the page is loaded/reloaded.

 ### Flask
-I used Flask for the backend of the website
+I used Flask for the backend of the website and

 ### HTML